gv0tch0/aksfos/README.md

-a kitchen sink full of scripts
+a kitchen sink (not so) full of scripts